 There is NO EFFECTIVE VACCINE FOR THIS STRAIN of vND.
 Vaccination is useless.

 The greatest risks to backyard poultry and pet birds are: moving birds, transmitting vND on clothing, hands, equipment, vehicle tires, and shoes, as well as entering any property where vND may exist.
-Allowing anyone who has been in an area with poultry to enter your property without following ALL recommended bio-hazard procedures is also risky.
-Your flocks should be closed, with no exceptions, and any sick birds should be reported to the Sick Bird Hotline immediately.
+Allowing anyone who has been in an area with poultry to enter your property without following ALL recommended biosecurity procedures is risky.
+Your flocks should be closed, with no exceptions, and sick birds should be reported to the Sick Bird Hotline immediately.
 Testing is free of charge.

 - While there is a risk of transmission to backyard flocks, as well as pet birds (parrots, etc) from wild birds, the risk is less than risks listed above, but stating that transmission is NOT possible is inaccurate.